nielsberglund/nielsblogsource/content/post/2025-08-13-building-an-event-management-system-with-claude-code-part-2---ide-integration-and-advanced-features.md

 With this foundation in place, we're ready to explore more sophisticated development workflows.

+---

 ## IDE Integration: Bringing AI Into Your Editor

 Claude Code works great with any Integrated Development Environment (IDE) that has a terminal.
 Just run `claude`, and you’re ready to go.
 However, while the terminal interface is powerful, whether in the Claude Code interactive shell or in the terminal window of your IDE, most developers prefer working within their IDE, seeing source files being created, file diffs, and more.
 Claude Code offers excellent integration with popular editors, allowing you to leverage AI assistance without leaving your familiar environment.

 > **NOTE:** In this post, we talk only about VSCode integration.
 The steps below work for all VSCode forks, such as Cursor, Windsurf, etc. For JetBrains IDEs, like IntelliJ, PyCharm, Android Studio, WebStorm, PhpStorm and GoLand, you can find detailed instructions in the [Claude Code documentation][1].

 Claude Code works directly within VSCode, providing contextual assistance right where you need it.
 Setting up Claude Code in VSCode is a straightforward process.
 However, if you are on Windows and using WSL, you need to enable VSCode for WSL.
 The following section discusses this.

-If you are on macOS, you can skip this step and go directly to [Integrating Claude Code into VSCode](#integrating-claude-code-into-vscode).
+If you are on macOS, or on Windows and not interested in a WSL integration, you can skip this step and go directly to [Integrating Claude Code into VSCode](#integrating-claude-code-into-vscode).

-### VSCode & WSL
+### VSCode Integration

+Claude Code works directly within VSCode on all platforms, providing contextual assistance right where you need it.

+### For Windows Users

+**Note**: In Part 1, we installed Claude Code directly on Windows.
+You can use Claude Code in VSCode either:
+1. **Native Windows** (Recommended for simplicity): Use VSCode on Windows with Claude Code
+2. **WSL Environment** (Optional, for Linux workflow preference): If you prefer Linux development environment

+If you choose to use WSL, you need to set up VSCode to work seamlessly with WSL.
+The following steps guide you through the process of enabling VSCode for WSL.

 To enable seamless integration between VSCode (which runs in Windows) and WSL, you need to install the [Remote Development extension pack][2] in your VSCode.
 The Remote Development extension pack is the "secret tunnel" that lets VSCode treat your Linux distro as if it were native.
 The bundle installs a tiny VSCode Server inside WSL (and also gives you Remote-SSH, Dev Containers and Remote Tunnels), so all the heavyweight work, IntelliSense, debugging, Git ops, and even running your test suite execute in Linux while the UI stays snappy on Windows.
 That means no duplicated tool-chains, no path-translation weirdness, and perfect environment parity with the Ubuntu box you’ll eventually deploy to.